Not another mainstream pick

 7. Vibrant nightlife

-If your ideal exchange experience also includes a healthy dose of partying, note that Austin is one of the top 10 best nightlife cities in the US.
+If your ideal exchange experience also includes a healthy dose of partying outdoors thanks to local services like party hire Melbourne, note that Austin is one of the top 10 best nightlife cities in the US.
 It’s impossible to be a college student in Austin and not know of Sixth Street, a place lined with bars and clubs that come alive every night.
 From dollar shots to free pizza, it’s as if this street is built just for us broke exchange students.

 You can also see police on their horses patrolling the area.
 Pretty cool.

 Having a whole semester here also allows you to pace yourself with the insanely good BBQ that Austin has to offer.
 Franklin’s BBQ is one of America’s best, with long queues that last more than four hours as proof of its title.
 With pounds of smoked brisket, ribs, pulled pork, mac ‘n’ cheese, and free flow bread, gaining weight in Austin is easy as heck.

 If Franklin’s queues seem too daunting for you, check out other BBQ spots such as Black’s BBQ or Ruby’s BBQ.

 You could take a hike up Mount Bonnell to see the sunset, frolic in the pools at Barton Springs, or kayak at Lady Bird Lake – it’s nearly impossible to get bored in Austin.
 Most places are free to go to, or with a small entrance fee.

 If you’ve got a little bit more time to spare, head over to San Marcos River for some tubing.
 I missed an opportunity to go tubing with my friends, and they haven’t stopped raving about how fun it was ever since.
 You might also want to check out the Float Fest too!